aeramos/BetterSlowmode/README.md

 ## Overview
 BetterSlowmode is a Discord bot designed to give users more power when defining slowmodes for text channels.
-With the bot, users can specifically exclude or include certain members to the slowmode, and they can specify which types of content will be blocked during the slowmode: text or images.
+With the bot, users can specifically exclude or include certain members or roles to the slowmode, and they can specify which types of content will be blocked during the slowmode: text or images or both.

 BetterSlowmode is designed for as much customization as possible.
 Your slowmodes can be as short as 1 second, or as long as 1 year!
-You can even change the bot's prefix in your server so it doesn't interfere with other bots!

 ## Invite the bot to your server!
 Coming soon!
 Once the codebase becomes stable and after I add more tools for automatically cleaning